ADJUSTMENT OF STATUS – SUMMARY

 Adjustment of status is generally appropriate for individuals who entered the United States after inspection by an immigration officer or who are 245i eligible.
 Individuals who last entered the United States with specific visas do not qualify to file for adjustment of status.

 There are additional government fees and miscellaneous fees for which you are responsible.
 For the typical one-step adjustment of status cases, the government filing fees are $1,760.
 Note: this price might be slightly lower for certain individuals based on age and may be lower if a Form I-130 petition is not required or has already been filed and/or approved.

-Applicants for adjustment of status will also need to complete a medical examination (approx. $300-$500) [which we generally recommend completing just prior to the interview date] and obtain 6-10 passport style photographs (approx. $60-$150).
+Applicants for adjustment of status will also need to complete a medical examination (approx. $300-$500) [which we generally recommend completing just prior to the interview date].
 Translation and interpretation services may be required, however, professional translation services are optional, and non professionals are permitted to translate/ interpret.
 For cases where it is necessary to prove parentage, a DNA test may be required (approx. $300).